-Good Hope Volunteers is running a brand new and unique project, Photography with a Professional.
+Good Hope Volunteers is running a brand new and unique project, Photography Course.
 I (Naomi, Volunteer Coordinator at Good Hope Volunteers) had the opportunity to join the first ever one week course that offers an experience Cape Town through the lens of a camera.
 The course is a perfect mix of fun and work as you learn your way around a camera and Cape Town.
 You learn the basics of photography before going out into Cape Town to practice portraits, landscapes, social documentary photography and architectural photography.read more

 Good Hope Volunteers is proud to be part of the Imizamo Yethu community in Hout Bay.
 We support 2 children’s projects in the area, and our volunteers assist with school/teaching classes as well as after school care for the children at the Home of Hope.
 Children in the IY community are supported throughout the day by kind and nurturing staff and caregivers, and our volunteers are an integral part of this process.
 Volunteers assist with feeding, teaching, education and supporting the children, and they grow together, learning from each other as the days go on.read more